 Here we have Smith’s ‘budget’ mountain bike helmet.
 It differs from the top-of-the-line Forefront 2 as it doesn’t have any of the Koroyd technology, nor does it cover the rear of the head as much.
-It does, however, features MIPS, effective ventilation (better than many more expensive helmets!), and goggle stowage.
+It does, however, feature MIPS, effective ventilation (better than many more expensive helmets!), and goggle stowage.

-The visor is not adjustable but is long enough to prevent sunlight and branches affecting your ride, but not long enough to obstruct your vision while riding.
+The visor is not adjustable but is long enough to prevent sunlight and branches from affecting your ride, but not long enough to obstruct your vision while riding.
 The outer polycarbonate shell does not fully wrap around the bottom of the helmet, leaving the foam exposed at the base to damage and general wear.

 Other than the fixed visor and the potential of wear of the base of the MTB helmet, there isn’t much to complain about.
 It is comfortable, very light and very well ventilated.
 If you can put up with these features (which we certainly could), then it is an excellent purchase.

 The Smith Convoy certainly deserves a spot in the best low profile mountain bike category!

 - Dual Density Foam

 To be quite honest, this isn’t really a ‘budget’ mountain bike helmet.
 It’s not expensive- for sure, but somehow Kali has created a very good helmet, but with a very low price tag.
 No ‘budget’ helmet would have a dual-density EPS composite fusion liner (which means it has two foam layers, one reducing the energy from high-speed crashes, and one from slower crashes).
 It is light, has 12 well-placed vents, and is incredibly comfortable.